 In the past, migratory trends were dominated by one-time, unidirectional movement resulting in permanent settlement in countries of destination.
 As a result, countries of destination traditionally focused on the integration of migrants with a view to putting them on the path to nationality.
-For this reason, some countries considered (and continue to consider) integration only in these terms.
+For this reason, some countries' considered (and continue to consider) integration only in these terms.

-International migration today, however, is increasingly temporary, circular and multidirectional, though permanent and long-term migration remains significant.
+International migration today is increasingly temporary, circular and multi-directional, though permanent and long-term migration remains significant.
 As temporary and circular migration increase, countries that were once relatively unaffected by migration are seeing this phenomenon as a policy priority.
 These trends in direction and duration highlight the need for integration efforts to be flexible and responsive to the needs of each different situation, and in particular to address the specific place and role of temporary migrants in the host society.
-To focus solely on integration in terms of long-term or permanent migration risks marginalizing an increasingly large segment of the population in many countries, with negative social and economic implications.
+To focus solely on integration in terms of long term or permanent migration risks marginalizing an increasingly large segment of the population in many countries, with negative social and economic implications.
 Moreover, the particular situation of migrants in an irregular status cannot be ignored: at a minimum, their human rights must be respected and enforced.
 In the interests of social cohesion and stability, measures are needed to prevent their marginalization and to ensure that migrants respect the laws and core values of the host society.

+The effectiveness of integration strategies depends to a large extent on the particular needs of individual migrants and those of the host country or community.
 While policies on integration have mainly developed in Western countries and in traditional immigration countries, every country needs to find its own approach in view of its specific circumstances.
 The approach to integration taken in a particular context depends on how the host country and community views questions of national identity and cultural diversity, and much more.
-For example, whether migrants will have access to the labour market and/or to social services such as health care and other forms of public assistance depends on host country approaches to these questions for nationals, as well as for migrants.
+For example, whether migrants will have access to the labour market and/or to social services such as healthcare and other forms of public assistance depends on host country approaches to these questions for nationals, as well as for migrants.
 What makes for successful integration - one, the other, or some combination?